peter2520/Interactive-Lab-Hub/Lab 3/README.md

 **Collaborated with: Yi-Ru Pei (yp329@cornell.edu)**

 In the part 2, we also brainstorm the additional features for our system and the script together.
-Second, we asked two participants to interact with our system.
 After finishing the brainstorming, Tsung-Yin contributed the code of text to speech and the face detection using webcam; Yi-Ru was responsible for drawing the new storyboards.
+And then, we asked two participants to interact with our system.
+Finally, we discussed what we learned from the two tests and how can we improve this system.

 **Additional Dialogue: Our system provides weather information for the tourists who want to go to Roosevelt Island**